 So here goes – it’s toddler beach time!
 Here are valuable tips for a well spent day with your little one.

 1. How to survive the drive to the beach

-Pop one of their favourite CDs or playlist of songs on and have a sing-along as you head for the beach.
+Put on their favourite playlist of songs on and have a sing-along as you head for the beach.

 2. It’s all about timing